GYelejin/Microphone_client/README.md

-# ADC Single Read with tcp soket
+# ADC Single Read with TCP Soket

 This example demonstrates the following: